 How do you know?
 I have found that the best way to really get good answers is to get in a room and start building the business plan for the combined entity.

 We have facilitated many of these discussions.
 We don’t start with the ownership percentages, salaries, distributions, or company name.
 All that can come later.
 We start with a discussion of what the combined efforts can produce in terms of revenue, profitability and growth in business value.

 These discussions also help to see how you work together as you navigate through a plan for the combined company.
-You are going to discuss the business, the industry, clients and all facets of a business.
+You are going to discuss the company, the industry, clients and all facets of a business.
 You will build a common vision early on.
 If you can’t get along through this exercise, you probably don’t want to pursue a partnership.

-This can be a fantastic business growth and exit strategy but make sure you are thorough in your assessment!
+This can be a fantastic business value growth and exit strategy but make sure you are thorough in your assessment!